Homeschooling in the United States: U.S. Supreme Court precedent

 In the 1988 case Murphy v.
 State of Arkansas, the court summarized is legal position:

 The Court has repeatedly stressed that while parents have a constitutional right to send their children to private schools and a constitutional right to select private schools that offer specialized instruction, they have no constitutional right to provide their children with private school education unfettered by reasonable government regulation...Indeed, the Court in Pierce expressly acknowledged "the power of the State reasonably to regulate all schools, to inspect, supervise and examine them, their teachers and pupils..."

 Additionally, in Meyer v.
 Nebraska, the U.S. Supreme Court's majority opinion stated that the liberty protected by the Due Process Clause "without doubt...denotes not merely freedom from bodily restraint but also the right of the individual to contract, to engage in any of the common occupations of life, to acquire useful knowledge, to marry, establish a home and bring up children, to worship God according to the dictates of his own conscience, and generally to enjoy those privileges long recognized...as essential to the orderly pursuit of happiness by free men."
 In Meyer, the Court held that a 1919 Nebraska law prohibiting the teaching of foreign languages to school children before high school unconstitutionally violated the Due Process Clause of the Fourteenth Amendment.

-Many other Court rulings have established or supported the right of parents to provide home education.

 Only a short time after compulsory attendance laws became common in the United States, Oregon adopted a statute outlawing private schools.
 The U.S. Supreme Court struck down the state law as unconstitutional in its 1925 ruling in Pierce v.
 Society of Sisters of the Holy Names of Jesus and Mary, 268 U.S. 510 (1925).
 The Court held that a state may not prohibit a parent from satisfying a compulsory attendance requirement by sending their children to private school.
 This case has frequently been cited by other courts in support of the proposition that parents have a right to satisfy compulsory attendance requirements through home instruction.
 Parents' right to homeschool their children has clearly been established through subsequent court decisions to such an extent that any statute attempting to forbid it entirely would certainly be struck down on constitutional or other grounds.

 Every state has some form of a compulsory attendance law that requires children in a certain age range to spend a specific amount of time being educated.